Tax Rebate Under Section 87A: Find out Who can claim Income Tax Rebate u/s 87A for FY 2023-24 (AY 2024-25) and FY 2022-23 (AY 2023-24).

 Note: Rebate under Section 87A cannot be adjusted against tax on long-term capital gains on equity shares and equity-oriented mutual funds (Section 112A).

-You can claim the benefit of rebate under section 87A for FY 2021-22, and FY 2020-21, subject to the following conditions are satisfied:
+You can claim the benefit of rebate under section 87A for FY 2024-25 under both the regime, subject to the following conditions are satisfied:

-The tax rebate is limited to Rs 12,500.
-If your total tax payable is less than Rs 12,500, you will not have to pay any tax.
+The tax rebate is capped at Rs.
+12,500 under the old regime and Rs.
+25,000 under the new regime.
+If your total tax payable is less than the rebate, you will not be liable to pay any tax.

 Note that the rebate will be applied to the total tax before adding the health and education cess of 4%.